ofZach/devart-template/project_posts/2014-02-01-inspiration.md

 ![listening post](http://earstudio.com/wp-content/uploads/2010/01/4191127272_3dfa6e6333_b.jpg)

 On a personal note, this is my all time favorite media artwork.
-What I love about it is that attempts to collect and live in a data stream, and it shows both the individual voice and the collective voice.
+I still remember setting up in a room next to this one at Ars Electronica and hearing the test computer voices while the system was warming up, and later, sitting on the floor in front of it.
+It's probably one of the only media art projects that brought me to tears.
+One thing I love about it is that attempts to collect and live in a data stream (as opposed to abstract and visualize), and it shows both the individual voice and the collective voice.